Man2Dev/go-ollama/README.md

 `http://0.0.0.0` `https://0.0.0.0` `http://0.0.0.0:*` `https://0.0.0.0:*`

 ## idea
+- use cmake how to link with lamma-cpp fedora packages

 - the systemd service will be isolated to `ollama` wheel group with out breaking functionality (read permission neads to be keapt).

     Note:       Check out `rpmconf`